akraino-edge-stack/icn/README.md

 - Net B (internal network) -- Provisioning network used by Ironic to do inspection.
 - Net C (internal network) -- IPMI LAN to do IPMI protocol for the OS provisioning.
 The NICs support IPMI.
-Use IPMI tool to set the static IP address.
+The IP address should be statically assigned via the IPMI tool or other means.
 - Net D (internal network) -- Data plane network for the Akraino application.
 Using the SR-IOV networking and fiber cables.
 Intel 25GB and 40GB FLV NICs.